 As the Unison Voices value increases, more voices will be added above the root pitch.
 However, some of the more complex chords will require more voices in order to be fully represented.
-For example, the 5 and Oct chords only require 2 voices for every note to be present (though you can use more).
-On the other hand, the 6/9 chord requires a minimum of 4 voices for every note in the chord to be present (though you can use fewer, if you like).
+For example, the 5 and Oct chords only require two voices for every note to be present (though you can use more).
+On the other hand, the 6/9 chord requires four voices for every note in the chord to be present (though you can use fewer, if you like).